randypangestu/efficient-Indo-sentiment/README.md

 </p>

 ## Few Shot Learning Using Setfit
 SetFit is an efficient and prompt-free framework for few-shot fine-tuning of [Sentence Transformers](https://sbert.net/).
-It achieves high accuracy with little labeled data - for the details you can see on the huggingface implementation of setfit [huggingface](), and also the original paper [arxiv]()
+It achieves high accuracy with little labeled data - for the details you can see on the huggingface implementation of setfit and also the original [paper](https://arxiv.org/abs/2209.11055)
 <p align="center">
     <img src="./assets/setfit.png" alt="setfit img"  />
 </p>